Belmont Lower Hutt

 - Now is a great time to try Aikido.
 First 2 classes free.
 Improve your well-being through Aikido.

-- The Dojo provides a supportive and fun environment with quality instruction.
+- Our community based dojo provides a supportive and fun environment with quality instruction.

 - Dojo class schedule for 2021 can be found here.